adammck/ranger/docs/split.md

 ---

-If step 2 fails, drop the destination placements and abort the split:
+If step 2 fails -- the source placement failed to PrepareDropRange -- just retry forever (and probably alert an operator).
+This isn't an emergency (the source placement is still ready), but indicates that something is quite broken.

 1. PrepareAddRange
    1. PrepareAddRange(b, 2)
    2. PrepareAddRange(c, 3)
 2. <strike>PrepareDropRange(a, 1)</strike>
-3. DropRange
+3. PrepareDropRange(a, 1) (retry)
-   1. DropRange(b, 2)
-   2. DropRange(c, 3)

 [_TestSplitFailure_PrepareDropRange_](https://cs.github.com/adammck/ranger?q=symbol%3ATestSplitFailure_PrepareDropRange)

 ---

-If step 3 fails, prepareDrop any destination placements which became ready, drop both destination placements, revert the source placement to ready, and abort the
+If step 3 fails, prepareDrop any destination placements which became ready (i.e. the ones which _didn't_ fail), revert the source placement to ready, drop the placements which failed to become ready, and retry their placement.
-split:

 1. PrepareAddRange
    1. PrepareAddRange(b, 2)